zuki/retro-v/README.md

 * **Cycle 6** (overlapped with *Cycle 2* of the next instruction) - Write back to register file if destination register is not 0

 As you can see Retro-V core reads from register file in cycles 3 and 4 and write to register file in cycles 1 and 2 (the same as 5 and 6 for 2nd stage of pipeline) that fact allows us to implement register file by block memory inside FPGA.
+Also it is obvious that this design doesn't have hazard problem if the same register is written in one instruction and we have read in the next because instruction reads 1st argument in cycle 3 and write back from previous instruction is already happened in previous cycle.
 In case of branching (BRANCH or JAL/JAR) next instruction from pipeline alread performed 1st cycle, so it stops right there and next cycle is 1st one from new address effectively re-initing the pipeline (so branch penalty is only 1 cycle).
 In case of memory access (LOAD or STORE) state machine stays in cycle 4 for a while (to load or store bytes from/to memory one by one wasting from 1 to 5 extra cycles) and next instruction in pipeline is kind of frozen between cycle 1 and cycle 2 in the same time.